S. S. Pierce: Biography

-Samuel Stillman Pierce was born in Cedar Grove, Dorchester, in 1807.
+Pierce was born in Cedar Grove, Dorchester, on March 27, 1807.
 In 1836, he married Ellen Maria Wallis.
 They had eight children.
 The family lived in the South End and Dorchester.
-He died in Boston 12 October 1880.
+He died at his home in Boston on October 12, 1880.

-S.S.
-Pierce & Co.
+S. S. Pierce & Co.

-In 1831, Pierce and his partner, Eldad Worcester, "started out by wholesaling provisions to the ships that crowded what was then a very busy Boston Harbor, but soon enough Pierce was bartering with ship captains, often exchanging his provisions for the delicacies they would bring to Boston from faraway ports.'
+In 1831, Pierce and his partner, Eldad Worcester, "started out by wholesaling provisions to the ships that crowded what was then a very busy Boston Harbor, but soon enough Pierce was bartering with ship captains, often exchanging his provisions for the delicacies they would bring to Boston from faraway ports."
 Pierce said, "I may not make money, but I shall make a reputation."

 The grocery business thrived, due in part to "celebrity customers ...
-John Quincy Adams, Daniel Webster," and Oliver Wendell Holmes, Sr. who said: "I was brought up on S.S.
+John Quincy Adams, Daniel Webster," and Oliver Wendell Holmes Sr. who said: "I was brought up on S.S.
 Pierce's groceries and I don't dare change."